Advising and Registration Periods

 Undergraduate students at the Homewood Schools of Johns Hopkins University enjoy a wide selection of courses on statistics; however, it is not allowable for a student to be awarded credit for two courses that cover essentially the same material.
 Likewise, it is not allowable for a student to receive credit for a more basic course after having received credit for a more advanced course in the same subject.

 Our statistics courses fall into one of the following four categories, listed in increasing level of sophistication:

 3. Calculus based, intermediate

 A student may take at most one course (or course sequence) from within one of these categories.
 A student may not take a course in a lower numbered category after having taken a course in a higher numbered category.

-Some departments may require their undergraduate majors to take specific statistics courses; that is their prerogative.
-This policy simply precludes students from receiving credit for two courses that have much the same content, with possibly different emphases.
-It does not imply that one course in a category may be substituted for another.
+Some departments may require their undergraduate majors to take specific statistics courses, however, all students are precluded from receiving credit for two courses that have much the same content, though they may have different emphases.
+This policy does not imply that a course in one of the above categories may be substituted for another course.

-The list below shows how the courses (and course sequences) are allocated to these categories.
+The list below shows the courses and sequences that are allocated to these categories.
+Examples:

 Category 1: (Non-calculus based, basic course)